Your Guide to the 2023 Fourth of July Fireworks in San Francisco

 Party: 10 am to 5 pm

-Spend the day eating, drinking, and dancing on this WWII naval aircraft carrier before heading home to enjoy the fireworks.
-There will be music from DJ Samoa, food from Oakland Smokehouse BBQ and the Grilled Cheese Guys, and two bars.
+Okay, so you won’t see the fireworks from this party, but you can spend hours eating, drinking, and dancing on this WWII naval aircraft carrier before heading out to enjoy whatever fireworks display you plan to see.
+There will be music from DJ Samoa, multiple food trucks, and two bars.
 The ship will also be open for free tours, so you can check out the sick bay, torpedo room, Marine Corps berthing, ready room, cockpit, and more.
 Tickets for adults are $30.